facebook/react-native-website/docs/the-new-architecture/using-codegen.md

 When **Codegen** runs, it searches among all the dependencies of the app, looking for JS files that respects some specific conventions, and it generates the required code:

 - Turbo Native Modules requires that the spec files are prefixed with `Native`.
 For example, `NativeLocalStorage.ts` is a valid name for a spec file.
 - Native Fabric Components requires that the spec files are suffixed with `NativeComponent`.
-For example, `WebViewNativeComponent.tx` is a valid name for a spec file.
+For example, `WebViewNativeComponent.ts` is a valid name for a spec file.

 ## Running **Codegen**